gtesei/SelfDrivingCars/P1-CarND-LaneLines/writeup.md

 </table>

-## 2. Identify potential shortcomings with your current pipeline
+## 2. Potential shortcomings with current pipeline

-One potential shortcoming would be what would happen when ...
+Potential shortcoming would be:

-Another shortcoming could be ...
+* Hough transformation on Edge Detected Image does not work properly if on the a lane there is an horizontal white line perpendicular to the line lane.
+This kind of "variations" happened in a couple of frames of the last video.

-## 3. Suggest possible improvements to your pipeline
+## 3. Possible improvements to current pipeline

-A possible improvement would be to ...
+Possible improvements would be:

-Another potential improvement could be to ...
+* In order to handle cases where on the a lane there is an horizontal white line perpendicular to the line lane, a possibility can be performing clustering on slope for both left points and right points, i.e. discarding points whose slope is too far from the centroids of the two main clusters.